Dog tag: Israel

 Recruits are issued with 2 Dogtags (4 halves total), one remains whole and worn on a necklace, and the second is broken into its halves and placed in each military boot for the purpose of Identifying dead soldiers (IDF Military Boots contain pouches on their inner sides at the 1/3 calf height, the pouches have holes corresponding in size and placement to those on the discs, allowing for fastening, often via small cable ties).

 Originally the IDF issued two circular aluminum tags (1948 – late 1950s) stamped in three lines with serial number, family name, and first name.
 The tags were threaded together through a single hole onto a cord worn around the neck.

 Italy

 Rectangular piece, 35x45 mm, designed to be broken in two.
 Includes soldier's first and last name, coded date and place of birth, identification number, religious affiliation, and blood group.

 Japan

-Japan follows a similar system to the US Army for its Japan Self-Defense Forces personnel, and the appearance of the tags is similar, although laser etched.
+Japan follows a similar system to the US Army for Japan Self-Defense Forces personnel, and the appearance of the tags is similar, although laser etched.
 The exact information order is as follows.